Seeing Through The Illusion: Part Two

 Thinking different things.

-And that eighth is ever-changing.
+And that eighth is ever-changing,

 But the seventh misunderstands that.

-And it thinks that that alaya,
+And he thinks that that alaya,

 That eighth consciousness,